Healsens

 • women younger than 60 years old with at least two CVD risk factors.

 We wrote more about various risk calculators separately.
 But what is their importance?
 Why are we looking at these tools in such detail?
 The answer is simple.
-Based on the calculated risk, the doctor will decide whether to initiate preventive treatment.
+Health professionals may consider multiple factors when discussing lifestyle adjustments for heart health.
 Indeed, as we wrote above, atherosclerotic cardiovascular disease can be prevented.
 However, cardiovascular disease remains the leading cause of death and severe disability worldwide.
 What’s the matter?

 What’s the problem with the traditional approach?